somhi/pmod/ps2-uart-usb3/README.md

 JP1 header is for selecting power supply of PS2 connector.
 Three options are possible:

 * 5V: Place a jumper between VBUS and central pin
-* 3V3: Place a jumper between 3V3 and central pin.
-For this is required a MiSTer Analog IO version with a jumper that connects 3V3 to pin 9 of USB3.
 * External power supply can also be connected to the central pin and GND.
+* ~~3V3: Place a jumper between 3V3 and central pin.
+For this is required a MiSTer Analog IO version with a jumper that connects 3V3 to pin 9 of USB3~~.
+[CAUTION: this is not possible when using a male male USB3 cable as the pin 9 is connected to pin 5 at the other end of cable]